Advanced Emergency Medical Technician (AEMT)

 |EMS 170||Advanced EMT (AEMT) - Skills Lab||2|

-All AEMT classes must be taken and completed in one semester with a grade of 80% or higher and students must pass the FISDAP exam with a 76% or higher to be eligible to take the National Registry Examinations for Advanced Emergency Medical Technician (AEMT).
+All AEMT classes must be taken and completed in one semester.
+Successful completion with a "C" or higher is required in all program courses to be eligible to take the National Registry Examinations for Advanced Emergency Medical Technician (AEMT).

 AEMT Application Deadlines

-AEMT Course offered in the fall and spring of each year.
+AEMT Course offered in the spring on an as needed basis.

 Spring Application Deadline: December 1st